Help your potential matches find common interests.

 TV: Doctor Who, Breaking Bad, Battlestar Galactica, Game of

-Thrones, Mad Men, Avatar: Last Airbender, and anything by Joss
+Thrones, Avatar: The Last Airbender, and anything by Joss

 And that brings us to favorite food.
-This is a rough one, since
+This one's tough, so here